Pandemonium1986/ansible-role-os-requirements/README.md

 Install and check if OpenStack requirements are available on control node.

+## Disclaimer

+!!!
+This images is no longer support.!!!

 ## Requirements

 This role is not self contained.
 He requires pandemonium1986.pip to work correctly.